oh4d/blog/_posts/2020-02-21-rp-cluster.md

+---
+layout: post
-# Running Hybrid kubernetes cluster on Raspberry-pi and Ubuntu Servers
+title: Running a Hybrid kubernetes cluster on Raspberry-pi and Ubuntu Servers
+lang: en
+categories:
+    - Kubernetes
+    - ansible
+    - kubeadm
+    - RaspberryPI
+    - Ubuntu
+tags:
+    - hoge
+    - foo
+---

 In this post I will document the steps for running my self-hosted kubernetes cluster.